abhiprojectz/SingularGPT/README.md

 ```

-- 5. Use `SingularGPT` bot if you are stuck or raise a issue
+6. Use `SingularGPT` bot if you are stuck or raise a issue

-- 6. Make sure your instructions are in `script.py` file.
+7. Make sure your instructions are in `script.py` file.

 ## :star2: Quickstart

-Create a `.env` file with `OPENAI_API` and place your openai_api api there or pass as environment variable.
+Create a `.env` file with `OPENAI_API` and place your openai_api key there or pass as environment variable.

 Put automation scripts in `script.py` and run it.